About the I Love My Librarian Award

 The Carnegie Corporation of New York/New York Times I Love My Librarian Award encourages library users to recognize the accomplishments of exceptional public, school, college, community college, or university librarians.

-Members of the 2013 I Love My Librarian selection committee include:
+Members of the 2014 I Love My Librarian selection committee:

-- Maureen Sullivan, Past President, American Library Association; I Love My Librarian Selection Committee chair
+- Barbara Stripling, Past President, American Library Association; I Love My Librarian Selection Committee chair

 The award is a collaborative program of Carnegie Corporation of New York, The New York Times and the American Library Association.

-In order to be eligible, each nominee must be a librarian with a master’s degree from a program accredited by the ALA in library and information studies or a master’s degree with a specialty in school library media from an educational unit accredited by the National Council for the Accreditation of Teacher Education.
+In order to be eligible, each nominee must be a librarian with a master’s degree from a program accredited by the American Library Association in library and information studies or a master’s degree with a specialty in school library media from an educational unit accredited by the National Council for the Accreditation of Teacher Education.

 Nominees must be currently working in the United States in a public library, a library at an accredited two- or four-year college or university or at an accredited K-12 school.